Mikhail Mikhailovich Pleshkov: Revolution and Russian Civil War

-In the February Revolution of March 1917, Tsar Nicholas II was overthrown and the Russian Provisional Government proclaimed a new Russian Republic.
+In the February Revolution of 1917, Tsar Nicholas II was overthrown and the Russian Provisional Government proclaimed a new Russian Republic.
 Pleshkov stayed on in the post-imperial Russian Army, but in mid-1917, soldiers removed him from command of the 1st Siberian Army Corps.
 On 3 July 1917, allegedly due to illness, he was transferred to the reserve of the headquarters of the Minsk Military District.

 When the Bolsheviks overthrew the Russian Provisional Government in the October Revolution on 7 November 1917, the Russian Civil War broke out.
 Pleshkov supported the anti-Bolshevik White movement and resumed active service in the White Army.
 In 1918 he became the head of White Army troops in the Russian Far East and on 23–24 August 1918 he led White Army forces in an attempted armed coup in Vladivostok.
-On 24 December 1918 he became the commander-in-chief in the exclusion zone of the Chinese Eastern Railway.
+On 24 December 1918, he became the commander-in-chief in the exclusion zone of the Chinese Eastern Railway.
 He also took part in battles with Red Army forces on the eastern front of the Russian Civil War.
 In 1919, he became chairman of the Committee for Assistance to Russian Disabled Persons.

 Later life

 After the Bolshevik victory in the Russian Civil War, Pleshkov emigrated to the Republic of China.
 He settled in Harbin, where he worked in the management of the Chinese Eastern Railway and in 1922 became a member of the Society of Guard Officers in the Far East.

 In 1923, Pleshkov formed a detachment of White Army officers in to serve in the army of the Chinese warlord Generalissimo Zhang Zuolin.
 About 300 men initially responded to his call for volunteers.
-This formation served as the basis for the deployment in 1924 under the leadership of the warlord General Zhang Zongchang of the 1st Separate Russian (Nechaevsky) Brigade.
+This formation served as the basis for the deployment in 1924 under the leadership of the warlord, General Zhang Zongchang of the 1st Separate Russian (Nechaevsky) Brigade.

 Pleshkov died in Harbin on 21 May 1927.